zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    event.
 The agent sends this back to the controller.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :results: A vector of :zeek:see:`Management::Result` records, each
+   :param results: A vector of :zeek:see:`Management::Result` records, each
        capturing the outcome of a single launched node.
 For failing nodes, the result's data field is a :zeek:see:`Management::NodeOutputs` record.